-Cardiac muscle really knows how to relax: Potential cardio-protective mechanism in heartApril 19th, 2011 in Cardiology /
+Cardiac muscle really knows how to relax: Potential cardio-protective mechanism in heartApril 19, 2011 in Medicine & Health / Cardiology

 New insight into the physiology of cardiac muscle may lead to the development of therapeutic strategies that exploit an inherent protective state of the heart.
 The research, published by Cell Press online on April 19th in the Biophysical Journal, discovers a state of cardiac muscle that exhibits a low metabolic rate and may help to regulate energy use and promote efficiency in this hard-working and vital organ.

 Muscle cells are highly specialized cells that are able to physically contract and produce force.
 Many variables contribute to the active generation of force, with the availability of calcium in the cell interior playing a major role in the process of muscle contraction.
 However, recent studies have also implicated the state of a key contractile protein called myosin.
 Myosin is a motor protein that binds to another contractile protein (called actin) and, using energy it liberated from ATP, pulls on the actin to physically shorten the muscle.

 "We have recently identified a new 'super' relaxed state of myosin in resting skeletal muscle, called the SRX," says senior study author, Dr. Roger Cooke from the University of California, San Francisco.
 "The SRX state has a much smaller ATP turnover rate and shows that "relaxed" myosin comes in at least two states that differ with regards to energy utilization.
 By analogy with another motor, active myosin generating force is akin to a car racing down the road.
 The normal relaxed myosin is similar to a car stopped at a traffic light with the motor running, and the counterpart of the SRX is a car parked beside the road with the motor off.
 In the current study, we sought to build on our earlier work in skeletal muscle and examine the SRX state in cardiac muscle cells."